dram/trealla/README.md

 must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.

 Bignums (actually bigints) are considered experimental at this stage.
-To introduce a bignum use the 'B' suffix, eg: *X is 1B*, or *X is bignum(1)*.
+To introduce a bignum use the 'B' suffix e.g: *X is 1B*, or *X is bignum(1)*.
 Thereafter X will propagate in calculations as a bignum.
-For example:

-	tpl -l samples/factorial.pro -g 'facb(1000000,F),write(F)' | wc -c
-	5565709
+Integer literals will automatically promote to a bignum, based on size, if needed.

 Usage
 -----